dutu/semaphore/README.md

 # semaphore

-A simple ES6 semaphore implementation.
+A simple ES6 semaphore implementation for managing concurrent access to a resource.

 ## Installation